-Fast forward over a decade and I’m the Principal Architect of a highly unique multidisciplinary architecture and building science firm.
+Fast forward over a decade and I'd become the Principal Architect of a highly unique multidisciplinary architecture and building science firm.
 I’ve been shortlisted for an international design competition, I regularly teach at the University of Canberra, I’ve participated in volunteer construction programs in Kenya and the Solomon Islands, and I was recently awarded the 2020 National Emerging Architect of the Year by the Australian Institute of Architects.
-I balance parenting, leading a wonderful team of 10 designers, and running myfirstarchitecturejob.com while working part-time and often remotely.
+In 2022 I'm embarking on a new exciting chapter starting my own regional architecture practice, Cooee Architecture.
+I balance parenting, architecture, and running myfirstarchitecturejob.com - and I love it.

 In ten years I've gone from a student of architecture who felt completely alienated and unsupported by our industry, to essentially living my dream flexible and impactful architect career.
-I'm frustrated by how antiquated, isolating and difficult that ten years was, and I've created The Architect Project to change that for other aspiring architects.
+I'm frustrated by how antiquated, isolating and difficult those ten years were, and I've created My First Architecture Job™ and The Architect Project to change that for other aspiring architects.